-My most recent book is China and the Overseas Chinese (London and New York: Routledge, 2011).
+My most recent book is China and the Overseas Chinese (London and New York: Routledge, 2012).
 As the title suggests, this book looks at a group of persons in the People's Republic who are known formally and collectively as "domestic overseas Chinese."
 The "domestic overseas Chinese" are made up of family members of emigrants, emigrants and their descendants who "returned" to China after 1949, and students who went to China after 1949 in order to pursue higher education.
 The book examines the construction of state policies toward domestic overseas Chinese and looks at their varied and often tumultuous, sometimes tragic experiences during the 1950s and 1960s, up to and including the Cultural Revolution.
-I have recently embarked on two new research projects.
-One is an externally funded (SSHRC Standard Research Grant 2011-14) study of refugee movements into and out of the People's Republic of China, with particular emphases on China's Overseas Chinese State Farm system.
-The other is an internally funded (UBC Hampton Research Fund) study of the role of philanthropy in the making of a "Straits Chinese" identity in Malaya and Singapore during the first half of the twentieth century.
+I recently embarked on a new SSHRC-funded research grant (2016-21) on China's participation in international efforts to resolve the problem of forced migration and refugees from the founding of the League of Nations and the International Labour Organization in 1919 to the present.

 They are among the more than 200 Chinese scholars and students presently studying international relations in the U.S.